marks530/Second-Milestone-Project-MS2/README.md

 Testing was done
 ## Bugs
+During testing I discovered that on the iPad in Chrome Dev Tools the score entry section is jumbled yet it works on an iPad Pro.
+I didn't have time to correct this before the deadline
 This link was causing problems in the footer section not working to display the logos for the social media links.
 Using a link with version 4.7.0 fixed the problems.
 I intend to investigate this issue when more time is available.

 [StackOverflow](https://stackoverflow.com/questions/48919200/github-pages-only-showing-readme-file) whilst trying to deploy I could only see my ReadMe on Github Pages